jettneubacher/aidrumtabs_dev/README.md

+# Source Code for the AI Drum Transcriber Project

-### This is my source code for loading/processing my data and training my model
+This repo contains the scripts I used to process my training data and train my model.

+## Usage

+None.
+This repo serves as a place to view the code I used that is not part of my project's deployment.

+## Components

 **dataset.py** loads and processes the audio files\
 \